Matthew-Holmes/Bifurcations/README.md

 See folder Demo for the notebooks referenced in the report.

-The file implicit.py in theis folder contains the computational implementation of the implicit function theorem.
+The file implicit.py in this folder contains the computational implementation of the implicit function theorem.